 The University leases certain equipment and facilities under operating leases with terms exceeding one year, which are cancelable at the University's option with 30-day notice.
-The rent expense related to these operating leases amounted to \$34.9 million and \$34.6 million for the years ended June 30, 2020 and 2019, respectively.
+The rent expense related to these operating leases amounted to \$30.6 million and \$34.9 million for the years ended June 30, 2021 and 2020, respectively.
 The leases primarily relate to telecommunications, software, and co-generation systems.
 The University also leases space to third party tenants.
-During the years ended June 30, 2020 and 2019, the amount reported as rental income was \$24.7 million and \$25.2 million, respectively.
+During the years ended June 30, 2021 and 2020, the amount reported as rental income was \$24.8 million and \$24.7 million, respectively.

-The following presents a schedule of future minimum payments under non-cancelable leases for the next five years and in subsequent five-year periods for the University as of June 30, 2020 (\$ in thousands):
+Tables 16A and 16B present a schedule of the University's future minimum payments under non-cancelable leases for the next five years and in subsequent five-year periods as of June 30, 2021: